 - The drug might not be covered at all.
-Or maybe a generic version of the drug is covered but the brand name version you want to take is not covered. - The drug is covered, but there are extra rules or restrictions on coverage for that drug, as explained in Section 4.
-For example, you might be required to try a different drug first, to see if it will work, before the drug you want to take will be covered for you.
-Or there might be limits on what amount of the drug (number of pills, etc.) is covered during a particular time period.
-In some cases, you may want us to waive the restriction for you.
+Or maybe a generic version of the drug is covered but the brand name version you want to take is not covered. - The drug is covered, but there are extra rules or restrictions on coverage for that drug, as explained in Section 4. - There are things you can do if your drug is not covered in the way that you'd like it to be covered.
+If your drug is not on the "Drug List" or if your drug is restricted, go to Section 5.2 to learn what you can do.

-Section 5.2 What can you do if your drug is not on the Drug List or if the drug is restricted in some way?
+Section 5.2 What can you do if your drug is not on the "Drug List" or if the drug is restricted in some way?

-If your drug is not on the Drug List or is restricted, here are options:
+If your drug is not on the "Drug List" or is restricted, here are options:

-- You may be able to get a temporary supply of the drug - You can change to another drug. - You can request an exception and ask the plan to cover the drug or remove restrictions from the drug.
+• You may be able to get a temporary supply of the drug.

+- You can change to another drug. - You can request an exception and ask the plan to cover the drug or remove restrictions from the drug.